virtualansoftware/tutorials/docs/README.md

         - Virtualize the service in your contract (partially or entirely)
 - [Idaithalam - Lowcode automation](https://github.com/virtualansoftware/idaithalam)
     - In Idaithalam, Idai means "Interface" and Thalam means "Platform".
     - Low code Test automation framework using cucumber and supports Behavior Driven Development (BDD).
-Can build test cases using Excel and Postman collection.
+Can build test cases using Excel and Virtualan collection.
 It allows to build and test api workflow in minutes.
 - [Cucumblan](https://github.com/virtualansoftware/cucumblan)
     - Cucumblan is a test automation framework that supports Behavior Driven Development (BDD), allowing users to create feature using predefined step definition with low code.
 I t works based on the Gherkin Domain Specific Language (DSL).
 This simple but powerful api framework while keeping it comprehensible to even non-technical(product owner, business analyst and domain experts) users.
 - [Idaithalam-server](https://github.com/virtualansoftware/idaithalam-server)
-    - Idaiserver is a reference implementation of Idaithalam.It implements the API services to execute contract tests based on Postman collections.
+    - Idaiserver is a reference implementation of Idaithalam.It implements the API services to execute contract tests based on Excel.
         Idaiserver provides APIs for
         - uploading a new contract
         - run the test